Changeover Configuration & Standards

 Your team can't follow a standard that doesn't exist yet.

-ProChangeover lets you define exactly what changes between products — specs, tasks, step sequences, roles — and locks that in as your official standard.
-Once it's in the system, every run follows it automatically.
+Define what changes between products — specs, tasks, sequences, roles — and lock it as the standard.
+Every run follows it.
 No printing.
 No version drift.
-No interpretation.

-When your standard lives in people's heads, it drifts every time someone new touches it.
+When the standard lives in people's heads, it drifts.

 You have